 Income tax rates for individuals ranges from 23% to 43% of an employee’s salary and is broken down as follows:

-There are also local taxes the employer must also account for, which are subject to variation, depending upon where an employee lives.
-This ranges from 0.9% to 2%.
-These rates may change, however, owing to the fact that the taxation law is undergoing revision.
+There are also regional income taxes the employer must also account for, which are subject to variation, depending upon where an employee lives.
+This ranges from 1.23% to 3.33%.

-On the employer side of social security contributions, the amount depends on the type and size of the business and the rank of the employee.
-These contributions range from approximately 27% to 28% of the aggregate remuneration accrued in the relevant year.
+Social security contributions in Italy are between 29.32% from employers, and 10% from employees.
+Employers should also pay 0.4% to cover insurance for injuries sustained at work.
 The employer will need to ensure that all payments and associated forms are sent to the local Social Security authorities by the 16th of each month.
 Both employees and employers also contribute to a pension fund at a rate determined by salary.

 There are 12 public holidays in Italy, which are not included in the minimum holiday entitlement.
 Unless collective agreements specify more favorable terms for employees, all employees are entitled to a minimum of four week’s paid holiday/vacation time per year.
 There is no unpaid entitlement, unless a collective bargaining agreement specifies otherwise.